Skip to content

 Oklahoma Drug Possession Law

-What you're facing under Okla.
+What you are facing under Okla.
 Stat. tit.
-63 § 2-402, how the penalties scale, and the questions your attorney needs to answer, specific to Oklahoma (OK) law.
+63 § 2-402, how the penalties scale, and the questions an attorney needs to answer — under Oklahoma (OK) drug possession law.

 1 year (misdemeanor); varies (felony)